 Frances Mardsen Malibu

-Frances trained as an Alexander teacher at the Constructive Teaching Center in London with Walter and Dilys Carrington and has been teaching for thirty years.
+Frances trained as an Alexander teacher at the Constructive Teaching Center in London with Walter and Dilys Carrington and has been teaching for over thirty years.
 She completed two years postgraduate work at the Urbana Center for the Alexander Technique, directed by Joan and Alex Murray.
 Prior to her Alexander training, Frances studied acting at the Royal Scottish Academy of Music and Drama, Glasgow.
 She is a member of the faculty and Board of the Alexander Training Institute of Los Angeles.
 She teaches at USC, Occidental College and California State University at Los Angeles.
 Besides teaching at USC, Occidental College and California State University at Los Angeles, Frances also teaches for “Shakespeare at the Huntington” and “Intimate Opera Company.”
 She maintains private practices in North Hollywood and Pasadena, California.

 John Nicholls North Carolina

 John trained in London from 1973 to 1976 with Walter and Dilys Carrington, and afterwards assisted the Carringtons daily on their teacher training course for eleven years.
 He has subsequently directed Alexander teacher training programs in England, Australia, and the U.S. His book, The Alexander Technique: In Conversation with John Nicholls and Sean Carey, was published in 1991.
 John, along with Nanette Walsh, is currently director of the ATNYC Alexander teacher training program in New York City: John Nicholls Alexander Training (JNAT), He maintains a private practice in New York, and directs postgraduate programs for teachers in the USA, UK, and other European countries.

 Giora Pinkas Malibu